 - Betty and Veronica: Troy and Michael, for Lelaina.

-- But Not Too Gay: Sammy's first boyfriend Lance is introduced to Lelaina, but not even shown onscreen because Lelaina is too concerned with where Troy is.
+- But Not Too Gay: Sammy's first boyfriend Lance is introduced to Lelaina, but his face is only shown once in his few seconds of screentime.

 - The Cast Show Off: Ethan Hawke plays guitar and sings "I'm Nothin'".